How to Stop Playing Whack-a-Mole: Mapping the Ecosystem of Technologies Facilitating AI-Generated Non-Consensual Intimate Images: Refining the Edges: Future Directions for AIG-NCII Research

-There are many ``edges'' of the ecosystem that have not yet been studied.
-For example, to our knowledge, there has yet to be a study on the relationship between \textbf{generative AI models} and \textbf{generative AI interfaces} (specifically AI nudifier applications).
+Our AIG-NCII technological ecosystem reveals edges (the relationships between technologies) that are important to understand but have not yet been studied.
+For example, to our knowledge, there has yet to be a study on the relationship between \GenerativeAIModels and \GenerativeAIInterfaces (specifically AI nudifier applications).
 Current AI nudifier apps or ``undressing'' sites state that they use generative AI technology, but do not specify the underlying model being used, reflecting a gap in tech accountability upstream: beyond the identified generative AI interface, we do not know exactly which generative AI models and training datasets are responsible for the resulting AIG-NCII.
-Further research on along this edge would assist existing interventions (e.g., lawsuits against the creators of these technologies \cite{alexios_mantzarlis_taking_2025}) and shed light on future directions for AI governance (e.g., designing AI safety techniques to mitigate downstream harm \cite{kamachee_video_2025}).
+Further research on along this edge would assist existing interventions (e.g., lawsuits against the creators of these technologies) and shed light on future directions for AI governance (e.g., designing AI safety techniques to mitigate downstream harm).

-\textbf{The three recommendations in this section all intersect and should be pursued in tandem. } For example, an improved relational understanding of the technologies will clarify the policy landscape by identifying the scope of targeted technologies when laws use vague terms like ``creator''; a centralized database transparently tracking and documenting the ecosystem players will aid in the research of ``edges'' and vice versa; and a clearer policy landscape will motivate improved documentation of individual actors.